Home → Compare

 The tool is free, has no element limits, no sign-up, and works offline as an installable PWA.
 Scripts are plain-text .mangaplay.md files — a portable comic book script format you can diff, version, email or paste anywhere.
 Exports to FDX, Fountain, FadeIn and TXT let you hand the same graphic novel script to a writers' room or an artist.

-Best For: Indie creators and solo publishers writing a comic book script format inside Google Docs who want a script-first workflow with their own drawing and screenplay export.
+Best For: Indie creators and solo publishers writing a comic book script who want a script-first workflow with their own drawing and screenplay export, on whatever device they're at.

 Dashtoon is great for new manga, comic and graphic novel creators.
 You type a prompt, see results instantly, and get feedback for your ideas right away.
 There's no script structure to learn first and no drawing skill to build up — the AI handles the art so you can focus on the story.